(modified and accepted in Madrid, Spain, September 8th, 2022)

 - shall exercise distance meeting of the General Assembly and voting, based on electronic media, if needed.

-- The Secretary General is responsible to the General Assembly and, in the period between two general meetings, to the Executive Committee.
+- The Secretary General is responsible to the General Assembly and, in the period between two general meetings, to the Board.

-- If the Secretary General is unavailable then the President may appoint one of the officers or one other member of the Executive Committee to deputise.
+- If the Secretary General is unavailable then the President may appoint one of the Officers or one other member of the Board as acting Secretary General.

 - all accounts, documents and inventories relating to the administration of assets and funds of the WAB